SumitGA/espider/README.md

-# README
+# Espider Web Crawler

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a web crawler application.
+This application crawls E-Kantipur Website and retrives data from news page.
+Also it will expose an API with those data.

-* Ruby version
+* Requirements

 * System dependencies